brandtkeller/personal-blog/content/posts/homelab/home-automation.md

 ---
 title: "Automating my home"
 date: 2023-11-23T05:30:00-07:00
-tags: ["Homelab", "Home Assistant", "zwave"]
+tags: ["Homelab", "Home Assistant", "Zwave"]
 series: "Homelab"
-draft: true
+draft: false
 ---

 For a very long time I have always been fascinated with home automation.
-It's soo much more than just turnin a light on and off with my phone.
+It's soo much more than just turning a light on and off with my phone.
 It's about adding intelligence to my home that makes the lives of my family better by removing unnecessary tasks and optimizing how we operate.

 ## Example